Fueled/exercise-kotlin-android/README.md

 ### Objective
 The organization needs to identify the 3 most engaging bloggers on the platform.
 - Restrict yourself to use Kotlin & its standard library only.
-- Output the top 3 users who have the highest average number of comments per post.
-This metric would essentially be the ratio of the total comments on their post to the number of posts.
+- Output the top 3 users who have the highest average number of comments on their posts.
+This metric would essentially be the ratio of the total comments on their post to the total number of posts.
 - The format of the output should be as follows:
  &nbsp;&nbsp;&nbsp; `[name]` - `[id]`, Score: `[average_comments]`